bilalraad/my-wallet/README.md

 1- I use Hive to store all the data Locally in the device for more information about Hive see: https://pub.dev/packages/hive .

-2 - For State management, I also Use Hive or in other words I used "WatchBoxBuilder" witch provided with Hive package.
+2 - For State management, I also Use Hive or in other words I used "ValueListenableBuilder" witch provided with Hive package.

 3 - I have problems with naming 😣, also if you're English enthusiast I don't really recommend that you see the code 🙂.